decentralized-software/chicago/README.md

 - How many months (note the different unit of time!) have you been reading about or tinkering with software for the decentralized web?

 - What decentralized tool, technology, app, startup, etc. have you been thinking about most lately?

+## Decentralized Software in non-Chicago locations

+### Other cities

+We're open to people making a repo for other cities anywhere in the world.
+You can feel free to customize things as you see fit, but also feel free to use our README almost verbatim.

+The only part we ask that you definitely keep in order to stick with the ethos of this group is our code of conduct emphasizing inclusion.

+### Chicago suburbs

+This Chicago repo should focus only on the city of Chicago to make sure there's a critical mass of people at the meetings, but if lots of folks would prefer to meet in the suburbs, you're more than welcome to create a new repo under the https://github.com/decentralized-software org called `chicago-suburbs`, `chicago-suburbs-south`, etc.